On the image of higher signature maps: Preliminaries

-This is \cite[Corollary 8.11]{jacobsonRealCohomologyPowers2017} (in the untwisted case, from which the twisted case immediately follows).
-We will need a more refined statement, thus we quote the relevant result from the theory of Witt rings of extensions of $\Rb$.
+This is essentially the proof of \cite[Corollary 8.11]{jacobsonRealCohomologyPowers2017} (that covers the untwisted case, from which the twisted case immediately follows).
+We will need a more refined statement so we quote the relevant result from the theory of Witt rings of extensions of $\Rb$.

 \begin{prop} Let $F/\Rb$ be a finitely generated extension of transcendence degree $d$.
 Then multiplication by $\llangle -1\rrangle$ induces an isomorphism $\Ir^n(F)\rightarrow\Ir^{n+1}(F)$ for every $n\geqslant d+1$ and an epimorphism $\Ir^d(F)\rightarrow\Ir^{d+1}(F)$. \end{prop}